skandansn/apnaLawyer/README.md

 A lawbot API which uses LLM for reasoning.
 Has multiple features including answering questions in documents, answering questions using LLMs like gpt3.5/4, using audio as an input for LLM questions instead of text, searching for Law cases/documents using third party APIs.

 Tech:
-Python / FastAPI framework
+Python / FastAPI framework,
-Langchain + Pinecone
+Langchain + Pinecone,
-Kanoon API integrations
+Kanoon API integrations,
 Account management using JWT

 How to run: